 In the United States, the term “non-GMO” tends to be favored more.

 When it comes to genetically modified chickens, those that stand to benefit the most are the two companies that control the genetics of chickens, Cobb-Vantress and Aviagen.
 In 2016 Cobb-Vantress alone controlled almost half of the global market for breeder chickens who hatched the broilers raised for meat.
 In addition to these two companies, the integrators that contract with the farms that raise the chickens also stand to benefit from the genetically modified birds, since they can save money on the resources used to raise the birds and to ensure that competitors who raise other breeds are not able to make the same profit margins.

-The global market for chickens raised for meat consists almost entirely of chickens from only two breeds that have been highly modified through breeding, Ross and Cobb.
+The global market for chickens raised for meat consists almost entirely of chickens from only two breeds that have been genetically engineered through intensive breeding, Ross and Cobb.
 These birds can be found on farms in the United States, the European Union, China, the Philippines, and virtually every other country in the world.

-Several countries around the world have opted not to grow genetically engineered crops.
+Several countries around the world have opted not to grow crops engineered using recombinant DNA techniques.
 There are, however, no restrictions on genetically modified chickens despite the impacts that genetic modification has on the well-being of the birds and the quality of the resulting meat.5

-Countries that have banned the growth of genetically engineered crops include:
+Countries that have banned the growth of gene-spliced crops include:

 Genetically modified chickens suffer tremendously due to selective breeding, which has been carried out on lines of chickens with little to no regard for their welfare and health.
 Instead, the focus is almost entirely on maintaining or increasing those traits that are most profitable.

 The chickens are not the only beings that suffer due to GMOs.
 Farmers are forced to return to the massive, corporate chicken breeders due to the birds’ inability to breed themselves.
 This means that the farmers lack agency over their own decisions when it comes to the types of birds they want to raise.